 - Take her to church – Don’t give up the habit of meeting together with other people going in the same direction as you.
 Your marriage needs community and a regular reminder of truth from God’s word.

-- Take care of yourself – Work out, eat healthy, and get a good night’s rest every night.
+- Take care of yourself – Work out, eat healthily, and get a good night’s rest every night.
 You’ll look better, feel better, and you’ll be around a lot longer.
 Do what you can to not allow your failing health to be a burden to your wife.

 - Get a life insurance policy – The last thing you want your wife to worry about if you pass unexpectedly is money.
 Term life insurance is cheap and worth every penny.

 - Do the dishes – Help out around the house.
-I know it’s the last thing you feel like doing at the end of the day, but help your wife out so you can spend some quality time together more quickly at the end of the night.
+I know it’s the last thing you feel like doing at the end of the day, but help your wife out so you can spend quality time together more quickly at the end of the night.

 - Tell her about your day – The events of your day may seem insignificant to you, but they aren’t to your wife.
 Let her into your world.
 Answer her questions.
 Proactively share what’s going on in your world.